 Veterans are trained to remain calm and assess the situation, which can be useful in situations requiring quick decision-making and resiliency.
 While other employees might fall victim to stress or uncertainty, veterans can often develop resourceful solutions.
 After all, they are already used to fast-paced environments where factors change.

 There are other benefits to hiring veterans that are purely financial: you may be eligible for federal tax credits.
-The WOTC (Work Opportunity Tax Credit) is one of the most obvious tax credits for employers, but it doesn’t apply to all veterans.
+The WOTC (Work Opportunity Tax Credit) is one of employers’ most obvious tax credits, but it doesn’t apply to all veterans.

 If the veteran meets specific criteria, employers may be eligible for a tax credit of up to $9600.
 Other tax credits may be available, such as the Returning Heroes Tax Credit and Wounded Warriors Tax Credit.
 Veterans who fall into more than one category may make it so that their employer is eligible for more tax breaks.